 Mrs. Allen married a third time; she became the wife of Jacob Krampner.
 The couple had one daughter, Rebecca, who later married Judge David Wallace of Salinas.
 Thomas Allen Jr. and his family lived in the house until it was torn down in 1924.
-Here children of the fifth generation of the Allen family were born, the last being a great-great grandson, Robert Winslow, born October 1, 1922.
+Here children of the fifth generation of the Allen family were born, the last being a great-great grandson, Robert Winslow.